Best Places to Eat in Berlin

 • Kasseler: Pork that has either been smoked or salted.

-• Schnitzel: Veal steak (specialty from Vienna).
+• Schnitzel: Veal steak (a speciality from Vienna).

 • Kartoffelsalat: potato salad.

-• Rollmops: rolled up herring fillets.
+• Rollmops: rolled-up herring fillets.

 • Aal Grün: Eel with herb sauce and potatoes.